Joanna Gonzalez-Konetzke, Of Counsel Attorney

 Message from Joanna

 I spent most of my legal career in litigation before deciding to return to what had originally inspired me to become an attorney, special education.
 I chose to practice special education law because I have always had a passion for working with families and children with disabilities.
 My background as a special educator gives me a unique perspective, and being a mother of two, I can identify with clients’ struggles to ensure their children’s best interest is being served.
 As a litigator I was able to hone my negotiation and mediation skills, and understand the value of the relationships with clients, other counsel, and mediators in reaching a favorable outcome for my clients.
 As with special education, it is important to preserve the relationships you have with those who will be implementing your child’s IEP while still advocating for the most appropriate placement, goals, and services for your children.
 However, when reasoning fails, I am prepared to file a Due Process complaint, or 504 Compliance Complaint on your behalf to ensure your child’s unique needs are met by their IEP or 504 plan.
-My goal is to assist you in achieving the appropriate placement, goals, and services for your child.
+My goal is to assist you in procuring the appropriate supports, services and placement based upon your child’s unique needs.

-Dedicated to achieving the appropriate placement, goals, and services for your child
+Dedicated to procuring appropriate goals, services and placement for your child.